andyborrell/pygamezero_bird/docs/source/part4.rst

 .. code:: python

     import random
-    print (random.randint(0,10))
+    print (random.randint(1,6))

 The second line is to test the :code:`randint` function in the :code:`random` module.
 If you run your game now you should see a number printed in the Mu log.

 *Start the game a few times to see what this function does.*

 Hopefully you'll see that this function returns a random integer (whole number) in the range of the two arguments we gave it.
 So in this case, from 0 to 10.
-Now that we've seen that we can remove the print line, but keep the import line.
+Now that we've tried it we can remove the :code:`print` line, but keep the :code:`import` line.

 Now let's use a random integer to move the gap up or down.
 We'll do this in the update function, at the same time as when we move the pipes to the right side of the screen.
-Our new helpful comments will make it easy to find the right place!
-Find the lines which do :code:`right = WIDTH` for the pipes, and change them to:
+Find the 2 lines which do :code:`left = WIDTH` for the pipes, and change them to:

 .. code:: python